 NOTE two years later: I tried exactly the same with my second daughter, Emily, but it never worked with her, so as soon as I realized she would cry for hours, I decided to let go.
 This is proof that every child is different and that there are no universal methods or model experiences: we must always listen to our own maternal instinct.

 Emily is very different for Oliver.
 To this very day, Oliver needs some alone time to reflect upon things, sometimes while crying.
 Maybe that’s why this method worked for him.

 For the past 12 nights, Oliver went from waking up almost every hour to sleeping 12 hours a night and putting himself to sleep in the evening.
-What we did is something that I had sworn I’d never do: we let him cry it out (sort of, with a caring twist).
+I decided to do something that goes against my personal motherhood beliefs, but I’m learning that compromising is necessary for my mental health.

 One of the best articles about your little ones’ sleep

 Long time ago I had read this long article in three parts (believe you me, it’s the bible of baby sleep!), and some sentences got really stuck in my mind as they perfectly described our situation.
 I’ll summarise them here:

 If you haven’t gotten your baby to fall asleep on her own by 6-9 months you are likely to find that your baby who was waking up 2-3 times a night while a newborn turned into a 6 months old who’s now waking up every 45 minutes all night long.

 Around 6-8 months old babies develop something called object permanence: they are capable of remembering things and people.
 This means they can also remember that when they go to sleep you are there and they’re in your lap, but when they wake up you’re not there and they’re in their bed.
 It’s like if you fell asleep in your bed and woke up on the front lawn.
 I’d scream, too.